mpcsh/wobsite/src/blog/a-gentle-intro-to-plt.md

     | nv
 ```

 So, both boolean constants are values, as well as any **n**umeric **v**alue that is composed *only* of successors.
-We do this to avoid the ambiguity created by the fact that, say, `(succ (succ 0))` and `(pred (succ (succ (succ 0))))` are both valid representations of the number 3.
+We do this to avoid the ambiguity created by the fact that, say, `(succ (succ 0))` and `(pred (succ (succ (succ 0))))` are both valid representations of the number 2.

 Two final pieces of vocabulary: a **normal form** is a term that cannot be stepped on.
 All values are normal forms, but so are things like `(succ true)`.
 That's what we call a **stuck term**; stuck terms are simply non-value normal forms.
 What's important to note is that stuck terms actually represent runtime errors: `(succ true)` is not a valid return value for any program, yet if we come across it, we have no choice but to return it; it's a runtime error.

 Let's now discuss each property of type soundness.
 Preservation tells us that terms cannot switch types on us in the course of evaluation; I think this is fairly intuitive.
 Progress tells us something very important: if a program passes the type checker, it evaluates to a *value*.
 Not a normal form, a *value*.
 This is extraordinarily significant: it means that any program that passes the typechecker is **free of runtime errors** (except logic errors like multiplying by 5 when you meant to add 5, etc).

 This is a massive boon to the programmer.
 Think back, when have you ever worked in an environment like this?
 I know when I work in JavaScript, I have about 2% faith that any given piece of code I write will work as intended on the first run.
 In a language with a proven type soundness theorem, that percentage skyrockets, because most errors I make will be caught by the typechecker.
-As far as I know, [Standard ML](https://www.smlnj.org/) and [Pony](https://www.ponylang.org/) are the only quote-unquote "real" languages with proven type soundness theorems.
+As far as I know, [Standard ML](https://www.smlnj.org/) and [Pony](https://www.ponylang.org/) are the only "real" languages with proven type soundness theorems.

 ## The evaluator
 The **evaluator**, the final step in our pipeline, is where the proverbial action happens.
 It takes as input an AST, and returns another AST, representing the result of evaluating its input.